Code-Institute-Submissions/SegzAyo-SegzAyo-Online_MarketPlace2_AprResub/README.md

 ### Limitations
-* The API endpoint used in this project is the Sandbox, which returns a dummy diagnostic data.
+* Marketsquare .
 I decided use the Sandbox because the live API is often offline.
 * The clear button only clears the logged symptoms and Diagnosis results, the year of birth and sex remains until page reloads or manually removed.
 * when symptom combinations returns no diagnosis result, there is no message to